Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Introduction

-Within the realm of VI-ReID, two methods closely aligned with body shape considerations are CMMTL \cite{huang2022cross} and SEFL \cite{feng2023shape}.
-Illustrated in Fig. \ref{introdauction2}, CMMTL undertakes the implicit acquisition of shape features, leveraging human parsing as an auxiliary task.
-However, it falls short in addressing the potential adverse effects of incorrect infrared shape representation and fails to elucidate the manner in which shape features contribute to enhancement, thus lacking interpretability.
-On the other hand, SEFL adopts the stance that body shape cues are unreliable and subsequently seeks to acquire diverse modality-shared features by disentangling and discarding potentially unreliable shape features.
-In contrast, our approach diverges from SEFL's viewpoint.
-We contend that body shape features possess intrinsic discriminative qualities and are adept at withstanding modality variations.
-Consequently, our focus centers on devising effective strategies for acquiring robust body shape features and delving into the intricate relationship between these features and appearance features.
+In the field of VI-ReID, two methods closely related to body shape are CMMTL \cite{huang2022cross} and SEFL \cite{feng2023shape}.
+As shown in Figure \ref{introdauction2}(a), CMMTL implicitly learns shape features by using human parsing as an auxiliary task.
+However, this approach fails to effectively address the potential issues with infrared shape representations and does not explore the relationship between shape features and appearance features.
+In contrast, SEFL, as shown in Figure \ref{introdauction2}(b), assumes that body shape cues are unreliable and seeks to obtain diverse modality-shared features by disentangling and discarding potentially unreliable shape features.
+While SEFL achieves competitive performance, we argue that discarding body shape features overlooks their inherent identity-discriminative potential and robustness to modality variations.
+In contrast to SEFL’s perspective, we contend that properly leveraging body shape cues can significantly enhance VI-ReID performance.
+To this end, we focus on designing effective strategies to explicitly extract robust body shape features and enhance appearance feature representations by exploring the underlying relationship between shape and appearance features.